 Biography

-Dr Davies is a lecturer in Statistics in the School of Mathematics and Statistics specilising in computational biology and computational methods for statistics and machine learning.
-He completed his Ph.D. within the School of Mathematics and Statistics where he focused on variable selection models for selecting antigenic sites in virus evolution.
+Dr Davies is a lecturer in Statistics in the School of Mathematics and Statistics specilising analytical methods for digital twins.
+He completed his Ph.D. in 2016 within the School of Mathematics and Statistics where he focused on variable selection models for selecting antigenic sites in virus evolution.
 He then completed several post-docteral research positions in both the schools of Statistics and Computing Science, as well as spending time as a Biostatistician at the University of Leeds.
-He returned to the School of Mathematics and Statistics in 2021 where his research interests focus on methods on the interface between Statistics and Machine Learning.
-He has a particular interest in Computational Metabolomics and Digital Twins, but a general interest in applying statistical and machine learning methods to any biological, chemical or health problem.
+He returned to the School of Mathematics and Statistics in 2021 specialising in research and teaching on the inferface between Statistics, Machine Learning, and AI.

 If you are interested in a doing a Ph.D., please take a look at the Additional Information section or email me directly.